jensjepsen/growing-neural-cellular-automata/frontend/src/md/intro.md

     import Models from '../components/Models.vue'
 </script>

-# Reproducing Growing Neural Cellular Automata
+## Reproducing Growing Neural Cellular Automata
 ##### By Jens Jepsen
 ---

 Below is **my reproduction** of the original work by **Alexander Mordvintsev, Ettore Randazzo, Eyvind Niklasson, Michael Levin**, in [Growing Neural Cellular Automata](https://distill.pub/2020/growing-ca/).
 In their work, the authors show how to **learn** the update function of a cellullar automata, in such a way, that the cells grow into an arbitrary image, that can regenerate if parts of it are destroyed.
 Amazing!

-See my PyTorch implementation and how I deploy the trained automata using ONNX, here: [Growing and deploying CA's](https://github.com/jensjepsen/growing-neural-cellular-automata), or play around with the interactive automata below, to see what all the fuss is about!
+See my PyTorch implementation and how I deploy the trained automata using ONNX, here: [Growing and deploying CA's](https://github.com/jensjepsen/growing-neural-cellular-automata).
+Or, even better, play around with the interactive automata below, to see what all the fuss is about!

 ---
 *Hint: Click the images to interact with them!*